HippoCampusRobotics/fav_docs/_sources/tutorials/ros_launch_setup.rst.txt

 .. code-block:: sh

-   roslaunch awesome_package first_simulation.launch
+   roslaunch awesome_package setpoint.launch

-We can check that the nodes are properly connected in the :code:`rqt` node graph:
+We can check that the nodes are properly connected in the graph:

 .. image:: /res/images/rqt_graph.png

+.. note:: Refresh the node graph with the refresh button in the upper left corner to make sure the graph is up-to-date.

 And to inspect the data, we can plot it in :code:`rqt_multiplot`